Documentation

 Here's how you get started in 3 simple steps:

-- Login to Shiny Buildings and create your first building by just giving it a name - you can add any other details you want later.
+1. Login to Minicastle and create your first building by just giving it a name - you can add any other details you want later.
+Buildings could be your home, vacation house, office, or any other space you want to improve.

 How to Track and Fix Issues